<< Back to main referee page

 f) Pen to write down the score of the game

 2. You should wear a referee shirt so you look official at the games.

 3. Before each game introduce yourself to each coach.

 4. You should arrive at the field 15 minutes prior to the game and start the game on time and act as strict timekeeper throughout the game.
 Do not allow teams to "warm-up" on the field if necessary in order to start the game on time.
 Do not cut time off a game even if you are running behind schedule.
 Only stop the game clock if there is an injury on the field.

 5. If a team has less than the regulation number of players at the start of the game, ask the coach of the other team to play with the same number of players.

-6. Ask the coach of the visitor’s team which goal they want to defend at start of game.
+6. Before the game starts, ask the coach of the visitor’s team which goal they want to defend at start of the game.
 Home team takes the kick-off to start the game and the third quarter.
 Visitor's team takes the kick-off for the second and fourth quarter.
 There is no coin toss at start of the game.

 7. Kick-off - technical rules don't apply, any kind of kick-off works.
 Blow your whistle 5 minutes before game time to signal the start of the game and kick-off is ready to be taken.